Saturday, January 31, 2009

 Saturday, January 24, 2009

-If one threw a child off the top of a roof and another met the falling child with an upturned sword, Rabbi Yehudah ben Betaira says that the one wielding the sword is liable to execution because he hastened the death of the child, but the Rabbis absolve him, because the child is considered partly dead.
-They argue if “all human life” means any or all of it.
+Suppose one threw a child off the roof, and another met the falling child with an upturned sword.
+In that case, Rabbi Yehudah ben Beteira says that the one wielding the sword is liable to execution because he hastened the child's death.
+Still, the Rabbis absolve him because the child is considered partly dead.
+They argue if "all human life" means any or all of it.

 If one places a jug in the public domain and another comes and stumbles and breaks it, the pedestrian is not liable.
 If the pedestrian was damaged by it, the owner of the jug is liable.